-The Visitor Center at Pithole is open Saturdays and Sundays from June through August.
+The Visitor Center at Pithole is open on Saturdays and Sundays from 10:00 a.m–4:00 p.m. from June through August.
 The grounds are open dawn to dusk year-round.

 Pithole City is known in the Pennsylvania oil region as the oil boomtown that vanished as quickly as it appeared.
 News of the successful Frazier Well along Pithole Creek was widely published in the nation’s newspapers in January 1865.
-Boarding houses, hotels and businesses of all kinds went up overnight.
-More big wells were struck during the summer of ’65, and people came from all directions in hope of making a better life after five years of bitter war and strife in the United States.
-Oil drillers and speculators, gamblers and business owners, women and men looking for work made up the 15,000 people living in the area by that fall.
+Boarding houses, hotels, and businesses of all kinds went up overnight.
+More big wells were struck during the summer of ’65, and people came from all directions in hope of making a better life after 5 years of bitter war and strife in the United States.
+Oil drillers and speculators, gamblers and business owners, and women and men looking for work made up the 15,000 people living in the area by that fall.

 Oil wells filled the Pithole Creek Valley producing more than 5,000 barrels of oil a day for a while.
 Thousands of teamsters hauled the barrels of oil to the nearest railroad depot at Miller Farm in the Oil Creek Valley.
-The city boasted a foundry and machine shop, the third busiest post office in Pennsylvania and every type of business and entertainment house imaginable.
+The city boasted a foundry and machine shop, the 3rd busiest post office in Pennsylvania, and every type of business and entertainment house imaginable.
 Banks handled tens of thousands of dollars in transactions daily.

-James B. Stevenson gave 90 acres of the city to the Commonwealth of Pennsylvania in 1963 and the Pennsylvania Historical & Museum Commission opened a Visitors Center in 1975.
-Today, a large diorama shows the city in its heyday with over 200 miniature buildings, the streets and around 500 figures.
+James B. Stevenson gave 90 acres of the city to the Commonwealth of Pennsylvania in 1963, and the Pennsylvania Historical & Museum Commission opened a visitors center in 1975.
+Today, a large diorama shows the city in its heyday with over 200 miniature buildings, the streets, and around 500 figures.
 Exhibits and a film tell the story of the rise and fall of the famous boomtown.
 While walking the grounds, visitors have the chance to read the interpretive and directional signage along the city streets and imagine the boomtown as it was in the mid-1860s.